 The programme consists of the course work and the individual research under the supervision of an advisor, resulting in a doctoral thesis.
-The official duration of the programme is 6 semesters (3 years), however most of the students complete the programme within 4 years.
+The duration of the programme is 8 semesters (4 years).

 To graduate, students have to complete the following:

-- Course work During the three years, a student has to take five one-semester courses, three of which have to be taken from the list of the elective courses for which lectures are organised, while the other two can be reading courses.
-For example, in 2015/16, we offered Complex analysis in C^n and Topics in complexity; in 2016/17, Category theory and Foliations; in 2017/18, Graph colourings and Operator ideals.
-In 2018/19, elective courses will include Homotopy (type) theory.
+- Course work During the four years, a student has to take five one-semester courses, three of which have to be taken from the list of the elective courses for which lectures are organised, while the other two can be reading courses.
+The elective courses offered in the academic year 2020/21 are: Groups acting on graphs (lecturer Primož Potočnik, first semester); Combinatorial probability theory and applications (lecturer Mihael Perman, second semester); Expander graphs (lecturer Urban Jezernik, second semester).
 Reading courses can be supervised by any lecturer at our department.